Prof Saim Yılmaz, MD

 When should varicocele be treated?

-In some patients, varicocele does not cause any symptoms and in these, treatment is not necessary if the sperm parameters are normal or the patient does not want to have children.
+In some patients, varicocele does not cause any symptoms and in these, treatment may not be necessary if the sperm parameters are normal or the patient does not want to have children.
 If the patient has symptoms such as pain and testicular atrophy, sperm parameters are abnormal or he wants to have children, then the varicocele must be treated.
-After a successful treatment, it is expected that in half of these patients, the sperm parameters will improve and in about 40% their partners will become pregnant.
+After successful treatment, the pain goes away because the blood pressure in the veins returns to normal.
+Sperm parameters may get better since the temperature of the testicle become normal and the small testicle may reach its normal size by time since the impaired blood circulation returns to normal.
+After treatment, it is expected that in half of the patients, the sperm parameters will improve and in about 40% their partners will become pregnant.
 However, even a perfect varicocele treatment may not guarantee a successful outcome; in some patients, sperm parameters may not improve after embolization or surgery and pregnancy may not occur.
 Despite that, if an infertile man has varicocele it is recommended to treat it with embolization or surgery before any further diagnostic and therapeutic procedures are started.
 Because, varicocele is the most easily treated cause of infertility.

 In some patients, varicocele and lower extremity varicose veins may coexist and both may occur due to the insufficiency of the main testicular vein.
 In these patients, a testicular venography should be performed and if there is reflux in the main testicular vein towards the testicle and leg, then this vein should be closed with embolization.
 In this way, both the varicocele and the cause of the leg varicosities can be treated in a single session.